• Skip to primary navigation

 Established in 1936, Jeanne’s Bakery is known for its cakes.
 In fact, it’s a bit of a Winnipeg tradition to get a Jeanne’s cake for your birthday!
 The log cakes are especially famous, and even if the owners may have changed over the years, the recipe never does.

 All of Jeanne’s cakes have the traditional shortbread cookie bottom, icing, and chocolate curls siding, but you get to choose the size and the flavour (with black forest, red velvet, banana chocolate, and marble being some of the options).
-Having a celebration?
+Have a celebration?
 Get a Jeanne’s cake!
 Just make sure to order it at least two business days in advance.

 La Belle Baguette